Kerdanyy/ordering/README.md

 A spring boot based application for managing orders, products and ingredient stocks.

-The application is hosted on Google Cloud Platform (GCP) App Engine service and data is in Firestore NoSQL database.
+The application is hosted on Google Cloud Platform (GCP) App Engine service.

 <a href="https://inspired-bazaar-431614-v1.nw.r.appspot.com/api/swagger-ui/index.html#" target="_blank">Swagger
 Documentation</a>

+### Database:

+The application stores data in Firestore NoSQL database and has 2 datasets:

+1- **(default)**: The main database used by the application.

+2- **testing**: Used when running unit tests to be isolated from the main database.

 ### Before Running the Application: